isabella232/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/r-psdk-dhls-1.4-notification-system/notification-system/c-psdk-dhls-1.4-notification-content.md

 # Notification content{#notification-content}

-MediaPlayerNotification provides information that is related to the player’s status.
+MediaPlayerNotification provides information that is related to the player's status.

 TVSDK provides a chronological list of `MediaPlayerNotification` notifications.
 Each notification contains the following information: